MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/availability-and-disaster-recovery-under-the-hood.md

 [!INCLUDE[MongoDB vCore](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-TODO: This article discusses cross-region disaster recovery (DR) for Azure Cosmos DB for MongoDB vCore.
-It also covers read capabilities of the cluster replicas in other regions for read operations scalability.
+This article discusses internals of high availability (HA) and cross-region disaster recovery (DR) for Azure Cosmos DB for MongoDB vCore.
+It covers the design of these features and provides an in-depth look at the capabilities for proper in-region and cross-region strategy planning.

 ## Azure Cosmos DB for MongoDB vCore cluster anatomy
 An Azure Cosmos DB for MongoDB vCore cluster can have one or multiple physical shards (nodes).
 Each physical shard consists of a compute node and remote premium SSD storage attached to it.
 All provisioned [compute cores and storage](./compute-storage.md) on a physical shard are dedicated to one database hosted on the cluster and aren't shared with any other cluster or database.
 When cluster has multiple physical shards, each of its shards has exactly the same compute and storage configuration.
 No matter how many physical shards are provisioned for a cluster, all cluster's compute and storage resources are always hosted in the same Azure region.